 Application to become a patient

-Because this practice is already bigger than ideal (both in terms of patient access and staff stress), a policy of restricted access has been adopted, rather than "closing the books".
+Because this practice is already bigger than ideal (both in terms of patient access and staff stress), a policy of tightly restricted access has been adopted, essentially "closing the books".

-- Understand and accept that this practice is PRIVATE and INDEPENDENT of the government Primary Health Organisation system, and so you will NOT receive any of the government's additional funding for "all" New Zealanders and
+[as we are independent of the government Primary Health Organisation (PHO) system, you will NOT be enrolled in a PHO and will NOT receive any of the government's additional funding for "all" New Zealanders]

-Do I have to? -only if you want to become a patient.
+- Do I have to write? -only if you want to become a patient.
 If you can't be bothered, neither can I. This has proven to be a very effective control on numbers so there are no exceptions to this requirement.

-But I am free to select any doctor -yes, and I am free to not accept anyone, which is primarily anyone who can't be polite enough to ask.
+- But I am free to select any doctor -yes, and as we are a private practice, I am free to not accept anyone, which is primarily anyone who can't be polite enough to ask.
 It is very simple.

 What happens next? -if you are needing to be seen quickly, you will be given an appointment as a "casual patient".
 You will then be given (or posted) a standard reply outlining how the practice is run and how to obtain your old notes (or give permission for us to request them).
 If you don't like the way the practice is run, feel free to go elsewhere.